 There is one dish that I have been very fond of since my childhood.
 It’s a dish of Mackerel simmered in sweet miso sauce.
 Sadly I can’t cook it here in Melbourne because it is too hard to find fresh Mackerel.
 I have seen Spanish Mackerel in a fish shop, but not the Mackerel that is called ‘Saba’ in Japanese.
 Mackerel is actually my favourite fish.

 Then I created this dish using canned Mackerel which is commonly available from most supermarket stores.
 The taste is almost same.
 It’s good enough for me.
 If you like Mackerel, why don’t you try it?

 Freshly Cooked Rice 1 serving

 Sugar 1 teaspoon

 Sake OR Mirin 1 tablespoon

 Soy Sauce 1 teaspoon *optional, depends on the type of Miso

-Half fill a bowl with freshly cooked rice and cover it with the Mackerel mixture.
-Sprinkle some finely sliced Spring Onion over and serve.
+- Half fill a bowl with freshly cooked rice and cover it with the Mackerel mixture.
+Sprinkle some finely sliced Spring Onion over and enjoy.